Phactum/taxiride-blueprint/spi/README.md

 ## Paradigms

-Due to the nature that this SPI is an abstraction of BPMS-APIs it does not expose all features of a particular BPMS provides.
+Due to the nature that this SPI is an abstraction of BPMS-APIs it does not expose all features a particular BPMS provides.
 But we think that this is more an advantage than a disadvantage since:

 From a developer and product owner perspective:

 - The BPMS' technology is *NOT* interwoven with the business code.
-- Developers do *NOT* need to know about details of the BPMS.
+- Developers do *NOT* necessarily need to know about details of the BPMS (although we strongly recommend that developers learn about and understand the details of the business they have to create software for).
 - Any Java developer can write business processing software with no training required.
 - The business code is readable and therefore easier to maintain.
 - The business code is only about the implementation of the business requirements.
-- Moving to other technology stacks (either for the BPMNs as well as for the business processing software itself) does not effect the business code.
+- Moving to other technology stacks (either for the BPMS as well as for the business processing software itself) does not effect the business code.

 From a product owner's perspective a BPMS should: